davidmaceachern/playground-data-collection-rust/readme.md

 ### Persisting the data locally

 If we want the data to be used after our application has finished running, we need to consider using a persistence layer.
 This is useful if the application crashes, or we have another application that will use the data elsewhere.
-For the purposes of this exercise let's consider the scope of how we can store data.
+For this exercise let's consider the scope of how we can store data.

 - We can write a new file for each dataset that we collect.
 - We restrict the number of calls we are writing a single record at a time, so our program is synchronous.